cmu-mars/cmu-robotics/documents/p2-cp1.md

 Note that we abstracted different aspects of the robot that are known to be the main source of power consumption in robots, i.e., robot's motion actuator, sensors, and computationally intensive algorithms in the robot.
-These variations will be implemented by adjusting different measurement frequency of the Kinect sensor or spatial and depth resolution of the base Kinect.
+These variations will be implemented by adjusting measurement frequencies, spatial resolution, or depth resolution of the Kinect sensor.
 Also, for the localization, we will implement different components with different accuracy for localizing the robot.

 Therefore, the configuration of the robot is encoded by 12 Boolean